eriklarsen4/RNAseq/Volcanoes/Volcano-plot-tutorial.md

 ## Background

-Our paired-end RNA-seq transcript reads (short reads) were first aligned using `Salmon`, a pseudo-alignment algorithm, in UA's HPC virtual computing environment
+Our paired-end RNA-seq transcript reads (short reads) were first aligned using `Salmon`, a pseudo-alignment algorithm, in UA's HPC virtual computing environment.

 Basically, `Salmon` assigns ("maps") all the read fragments (`fastq` files) from an experiment according to a provided reference sequence.
 In this case, the reference sequence is the mouse transcriptome.

 Having aligned all the read fragments, `Salmon` quantifies each gene's total number of fragments
-      (how many read fragments aligned to the transcriptome reference sequence for each gene)
+      (how many read fragments aligned to the transcriptome reference sequence for each gene).

-In this analysis, the reads do *not* account for alternative splicing, though `Salmon` is capable of doing so
+In this analysis, the reads do *not* account for alternative splicing, though `Salmon` is capable of doing so.

-In other words, for a given sample, this workflow aligned read fragments according to a reference transcript sequence that did not distinguish different isoforms (splice variants)--
+In other words, for a given sample, this workflow aligns all the read fragments for each gene according to a reference transcript sequence.
+This is done for all genes and this method does not distinguish between different splice variants which *can* yield different protein isoforms.

-  all reads within the gene's open reading frame are pooled together and not separated out for each isoform one file contains each gene's read counts (transcripts per million reads) for a given sample
+  + all reads within the gene's open reading frame are pooled together and not separated out for each isoform

+    + for example, [*Tmem184b*](https://www.ncbi.nlm.nih.gov/gene/223693) has 5 splice variants and under this workflow, all reads within the 1st variant's reading frame are counted across all variants, even if the cells are actually transcribing a lot of one variant and none of another

+    + so, one file contains each gene's primary splice variant's read counts (transcripts per million reads) for a given sample

-  (1 file = all reads for each gene from one mouse's neurons)
+      + (1 file = all reads for each gene from one mouse's neurons)

 Import the `Usegalaxy.org` data frame from the lab server (or [here](https://github.com/eriklarsen4/RNAseq/blob/master/Data/RNASeqRepResults.csv)) that contains